szymmirr/rhythm-games/README.md

 ## Guitarway To Heaven series (PSP)
 - Mainline
-  - Guitarway To Heaven - September, 2007
+  - Guitarway To Heaven - September 2007
   - Guitarway To Heaven 2 - December 25, 2007
   - Guitarway To Heaven The Final Solo - February 28, 2008
   - Guitarway To Heaven 4 Demo - April 28, 2008
   - Guitarway To Heaven 4 Amplified - May 5, 2008
   - Guitarway To Heaven Metallica - June 7, 2008
   - Guitarway To Heaven Forever - June 30, 2008
-  - Guitarway To Heaven Riffs (not a game) - October 31, 2008
   - Guitarway To Heaven 5 Superstar - April 14, 2009
-  - Guitarway To Heaven Slipknot - possibly August 21, 2009
+  - Guitarway To Heaven Slipknot - possibly August 2009

 - Official song packs
   - Guitarway To Heaven Avenged Sevenfold Song Pack - July 5, 2008